noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/vpc.md

 ## best practices

-- never use the default VPC for anything; its public
+- never use the default VPC for anything; its public by default and misconfiguration and be detrimental to various other things
   - a custom pc is private by default, and access is limited to resources within the VPC
 - redundancy and fault tolerance requirews at least 2 distinct subnets across two availability zones
 - saving $ on data transfer charges for NAT gateways